ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 To back up the data, you can run the backup job manually or schedule the job to run.
 When scheduling or running a job, you can specify whether to back up the database, the transaction logs, or both.

-To add an MSSQL database backup job:
+To add an MSSQL database backup job, complete the following tasks.
 1. On the navigation bar, click **Computers**.
 The Computers page shows registered servers.
 2. Find a server with the MSSQL plug-in, and expand its view by clicking the computer row.
 3. Click the **Jobs** tab.